Prabhattyagii/Prabhattyagii/README.md

 - 👋 Hi, I’m @Prabhattyagii
 - 👀 I’m interested in Backend Stuff
-- 💞️ I’m looking to collaborate on Partner Service
+- 💞️ I’m looking to collaborate on Partner Service & Funnel Service
 - 📫 How to reach me -- prabhat.tyagi@pharmeasy.in

 <!---